 - a) The deal team initially assesses the respective project against FMOs Green definition and Principles and identify the eligible green elements of the transaction.
 Deal Team should support the Green Label Request with adequate substantiation for the green eligibility of the financed activities.
-The 'GHG and Green Screen5' presents guidance per activity to the level of eligibility ("Green" or "Grey"), and to the type of substantiation that is expected. - b) In case the activity may be eligible for a Green Label but it is not included in the 'GHG and Green Screen', the deal team needs to contact "DISUS" (FMO "Development Impact
+The 'GHG and Green Screen' presents guidance per activity to the level of eligibility ("Green" or "Grey"), and to the type of substantiation that is expected. - b) In case the activity may be eligible for a Green Label but it is not included in the 'GHG and Green Screen', the deal team needs to contact FMO's Impact team") to discuss eligibility and next steps.

-5 See Annex 1: GHG Screen represented by eligible green activities
+&lt;sup>5 See Annex 1: GHG Screen represented by eligible green activities